KshitijChandrakar/PythonSem2FinalProject/readme.md

 Final Project for my semester 2 python module
 # What the game is about

-You jump and the character follows you
+You jump, dodge obstacles and the character follows your actual body movement

 # To do List

  1. Create The Base Game
-      - Its a game where you have to dodge obstacles
+      - [x] Its a game where you have to dodge obstacles
+      - [x] Create the Sprites
+      - Create the body models
  2. Train an AI model to recognise body movement
       - Preferably use Google's  teachable machine otherwise we could do tensorflow from scratch (Although that would create a problem with the dataset but whatever)
  3. Track average body postion relative to previous position to check if it jumped
     - if it did jump then jump the main character
  4. If possible, add body models to the game along with animations that follow the body movement

 # Main.py Documentation